The College of Arts & Humanities

 Our undergraduate degree offers you the flexibility to study several subjects before specialising.
 Our postgraduate students enjoy a broad range of different taught and research programmes.

-The University of Glasgow is situated in the heart of the West End, a vibrant hub for the creative arts industry and one of Time Out's coolest neighbourhoods in the world (2023).
+The University of Glasgow is situated in the heart of the West End, a vibrant hub for the creative arts industry in one of the 30 best cities in the world.

-Glasgow is also the UK's top cultural and creative city (European Commission, 2019) and a UNESCO City of Music.
-It is home to more than 100 cultural organisations, including the Burrell Collection – the Art Fund 2023 Museum of the Year – the Hunterian Museum and Art Gallery and five of Scotland's internationally renowned performing arts companies.
+We are the UK's top cultural and creative city (European Commission, 2019) and a UNESCO City of Music.
+Glasgow is home to more than 100 cultural organisations, including the Burrell Collection (Art Fund 2023 Museum of the Year), the Hunterian Museum and Art Gallery, and five internationally renowned performing arts companies.

 Study Arts & Humanities in Glasgow